-If a rider has crossed the finish line, proceed to Endgame phase (page 9).
+If a rider has crossed the finish line, skip the reorganization phase and proceed to Endgame phase (page 6).

-Rescue dropped riders
+1. Rescue dropped riders

 At times it may feel like one of your riders may be too far back to ever be able to catch up.
 If you feel this way, you can take some drastic action by rescuing a dropped rider.